 The IBM z14 delivers improved security, insights, and a connected ecosystem designed for the trust economy.
 It provides secure data and transactions that enable data to serve as the new perimeter across the value chain, with continuous intelligence driven by machine learning to personalize and elevate your customer experiences, all delivered through an open and connected enterprise cloud that allows you to extend, connect, and innovate.

-The z14 features up to 35% more capacity with up to 32TB of system memory and up to 16TB per LPAR, with a fault-tolerant redundant array of independent memory.
+The z14 features a 19” rack form factor with up to 35% more capacity with up to 32TB of system memory and up to 16TB per LPAR, with a fault-tolerant redundant array of independent memory.
 The z14’s redesigned L1 and L2 cache architecture deliver 1.5x more on-chip cache per core.

-IBM announced withdrawal from marketing of the z13 for new server builds and MES upgrades as of 6/30/19.
-Field installed features and conversions delivered solely through modification to a z13’s Licensed Internal Code (LIC) are available through 6/30/20.
+IBM has withdrawn from marketing of the z13 for new server builds and MES upgrades as of 6/30/19.
+Certified refurbished machines are available through PSR.

 IBM’s enterprise-class zEnterprise EC13 is built to meet the demands of information-centric IT with efficiency at scale, operational analytics, and ultimate security.
 With 50% more total capacity than its predecessor and support for LINUX workloads, the zEC13 lets you scale traditional workloads while also consolidating hundreds of distributed systems onto a single machine.